stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/GeneralFeats/index.md

 * Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
 * If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
 * You have advantage on Wisdom (Perception) and Intelligence (Investigation) checks.

+## Overwhelming Presence
+*Prerequisite: Charisma 20 or +2 species bonus to Charisma*<br>
+You have the presence of the most affluent of leaders, granting the following benefits:
+* You gain proficiency in Charisma defence.
+If you are already proficient in Charisma defence, then you instead gain expertise in it.
+* While you are conscious, up to five friendly creatures within 30 feet of you who can see or hear you and who can understand you can gain a bonus to their Intelligence, Wisdom, or Charisma defence equal to your Charisma modifier.
+Once they've done so, they can’t do so again until they finish a short or long rest.
+* As an action, you can attempt to distract up to five creatures you can see within 30 feet of you.
+Make a Charisma attack roll vs the creatures' Wisdom defences.
+Any creature immune to being charmed is unaffected.
+If you or your companions are fighting a creature, you have disadvantage on the attack roll.
+On a hit, for the next minute, a creature has disadvantage on Wisdom (Perception) checks made to perceive any creature other than you until the effect ends or until the target can no longer see or hear you.
+The feature ends early if you are incapacitated.

+## The Taste of Death
+You gain strength after eating the heart of a defeated enemy.
+As part of a short rest, you can eat the heart of one living creature that you helped defeat within the last hour.
+The creature must have an edible heart.
+Eating the heart requires 10 minutes of tearing it free, chewing, and swallowing, after which you heal one of your own rolled recovery die for each recovery die of the defeated creature.